twitter/joauth/README.md

 #### Getting Parameter Key/Values

 There are two apply methods in the Unpacker trait.
-The one-argument version takes an HttpRequestServlet, and the two-argument version takes an HttpRequestServlet and a Seq[KeyValueHandler].
+The one-argument version takes a Request, and the two-argument version takes a Request and a Seq[KeyValueHandler].
 A KeyValueHandler is a simple trait that the Unpacker uses as a callback for every Key/Value pair encountered in either the query string or POST data (if the Content-Type is application/x-www-form-urlencoded).
 If there are duplicate keys, the KeyValueHandler will get invoked for each.

 The JOAuth library provides a few basic KeyValueHandlers, and it's easy to add your own.
 For example, suppose you want to get a list of key/values, including duplicates, from the request you're unpacking.
 You can do this by passing a DuplicateKeyValueHandler to the unpacker.